marcellobarile/AtlasGQL/README.md

 import { PerformancesResolver } from './models/perf/perf.resolver';
 import DefaultConfs from './serviceconfig.json';

-// A list of your own resolvers (see below for an example) const resolvers = [PerformancesResolver];
+// A list of your resolvers (see below for an example) const resolvers = [PerformancesResolver];

 /**